naemon/naemon.github.io/documentation/usersguide/livestatus.md

 Detailed description about the query language itself is on <a href="http://mathias-kettner.de/checkmk_livestatus.html">mathias-kettner.de</a>.

-### Extented Functionality
+### Extended Functionality

-In addition, Naemons Livestatus has been improved by the following features:
+In addition, Naemon's Livestatus has been improved by the following features:

 #### Sort Support